cockroachdb/docs/src/current/v23.1/migration-overview.md

 - What is the total size of the data you will migrate?
 - How many active [application connections]({% link {{ page.version.version }}/recommended-production-settings.md %}#connection-pooling) will be running in the CockroachDB environment?

 Use this information to size the CockroachDB cluster you will create.
-If you are migrating to a {{ site.data.products.db }} cluster, see [Plan Your Cluster](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster) for details:
+If you are migrating to a CockroachDB {{ site.data.products.cloud }} cluster, see [Plan Your Cluster](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster) for details:

-- For {{ site.data.products.dedicated }}, refer to the [example](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster#dedicated-example) that shows how your data volume, storage requirements, and replication factor affect the recommended node size (number of vCPUs per node) and total number of nodes on the cluster.
+- For CockroachDB {{ site.data.products.dedicated }}, refer to the [example](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster#dedicated-example) that shows how your data volume, storage requirements, and replication factor affect the recommended node size (number of vCPUs per node) and total number of nodes on the cluster.
-- For {{ site.data.products.serverless }}, your cluster will scale automatically to meet your storage and usage requirements.
+- For CockroachDB {{ site.data.products.serverless }}, your cluster will scale automatically to meet your storage and usage requirements.
 Refer to [Choosing resource limits](https://www.cockroachlabs.com/docs/cockroachcloud/plan-your-cluster-serverless#choose-resource-limits) to learn about how to limit your resource consumption.
-- For guidance on sizing for connection pools, see the {{ site.data.products.db }} [Production Checklist](https://www.cockroachlabs.com/docs/cockroachcloud/production-checklist#use-a-pool-of-persistent-connections).
+- For guidance on sizing for connection pools, see the CockroachDB {{ site.data.products.cloud }} [Production Checklist](https://www.cockroachlabs.com/docs/cockroachcloud/production-checklist#use-a-pool-of-persistent-connections).

-If you are migrating to a {{ site.data.products.core }} cluster:
+If you are migrating to a CockroachDB {{ site.data.products.core }} cluster:

 - Refer to our [sizing methodology]({% link {{ page.version.version }}/recommended-production-settings.md %}#sizing) to determine the total number of vCPUs on the cluster and the number of vCPUs per node (which determines the number of nodes on the cluster).
 - Refer to our [storage recommendations]({% link {{ page.version.version }}/recommended-production-settings.md %}#storage) to determine the amount of storage to provision on each node.
-- For guidance on sizing for connection pools, see the {{ site.data.products.core }} [Production Checklist]({% link {{ page.version.version }}/recommended-production-settings.md %}#connection-pooling).
+- For guidance on sizing for connection pools, see the CockroachDB {{ site.data.products.core }} [Production Checklist]({% link {{ page.version.version }}/recommended-production-settings.md %}#connection-pooling).

 ### Application changes